 If an ectopic pregnancy is identified, you’ll need immediate care to remove the developing cells.

 Schedule a Free Ultrasound

-Mosaic Pregnancy & Health Centers is here to provide you with the quality pregnancy health care you deserve!
+Mosaic Health is here to provide you with the quality pregnancy health care you deserve!
 Our free, confidential services include lab-quality pregnancy testing, ultrasound scans, STI testing and treatment, and more.

 We’re here to show you compassionate care every step of the way!
 Contact us to schedule today.